 This is sadly fitting because the entire monument stands on the spot of a former apartment building where hundreds of people were buried alive after the building was destroyed in an Allied bombing in 1945.

 The Nameless Books: The Holocaust Memorial of Vienna

 My tour guide said that the Holocaust Memorial that stands in Judenplatz is meant to be open to interpretation.
 Personally, I think the title, Nameless Books, says it all.
 The books are turned so that the titles are hidden, and I get the strong impression of blank pages, which leads me to think of the erasing of Jewish intellectual thought, and the erasing of life and memory.

-Our tour ended on a grassy piece of land where nothing but a monument stands.
+Our walking tour of Hitler’s Vienna ended on a grassy piece of land where nothing but a monument stands.
 This is where the Hotel Metropole once stood.
 It was converted into the Gestapo Headquarters during WWII where countless Vienna victims were tortured before being deported to death camps.
 The hotel was torn down after the war.